cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 A considerable benefit of the sprint was to get together in person and resolve some of the debates that the community has been having for a while online.
 Going into the sprint, there were around 10 issues with the label “discussion needed” in the stac-spec GitHub issues.
 During the sprint, each of these issues was discussed and a solution was determined.
 You can see the issues that will be completed as a part of the stac-spec 1.1.0 release in the [1.1 Milestone](https://github.com/radiantearth/stac-spec/milestone/30).

-One of the most notable solutions made for the STAC Specification was the agreement on the [Bands RFC Discussion](https://github.com/radiantearth/stac-spec/discussions/1213).
+One of the most notable solutions made for the STAC Specification was the agreement on the [Bands Requests for Comments Discussion](https://github.com/radiantearth/stac-spec/discussions/1213).
 The agreed-upon solution is to create the new common metadata field `bands` to replace `eo:bands` and `raster:bands` as well as to add the following fields to the common metadata: `data_type`, `nodata`, `statistics`, and `unit`.
 You can see the pull request for this change at [radiantearth/stac-spec/pull/1254](https://github.com/radiantearth/stac-spec/pull/1254).

 The STAC community will continue to work towards completing the issues in the 1.1 Milestone before releasing a v1.1.0.
 If you have any issues with the STAC Spec, it's now the time to bring issues up for 1.1 and extensions!